 3D printing initiative to support the supply of healthcare facilities

-In conjunction with biosaxony, DRESDEN-concept is building up a network of 3D printing experts throughout Saxony to supply hospitals and other healthcare providers with currently unavailable materials.
+In conjunction with biosaxony, DRESDEN-concept built in 2020 a network of 3D printing experts throughout Saxony up to supply hospitals and other healthcare providers with currently unavailable materials.
 The network involves numerous research institutions of the DRESDEN-concept research alliance, the University of Leipzig, and Saxon companies.
-At present, the activities are focused primarily on the production of face masks for medical personnel.
-This page provides you with all the relevant information, should you choose to participate in this project, as well as an overview of the partners involved.
+The activities focused primarily on the production of face masks for medical personnel.
+This page provides you with all the relevant information, as well as an overview of the partners involved.

-Private nursing services, the professional fire brigade, and other public institutions are currently struggling with the same problems as hospitals: Protective equipment is scarce, and the procurement of such equipment is extremely challenging due to supply bottlenecks.
+Private nursing services, the professional fire brigade, and other public institutions struggeled with the same problems as hospitals: scarce protective equipment, and a challenging procurement of such equipment due to supply bottlenecks.
 The DRESDEN-concept partners joined forces and have handed over more than 3000 plastic visors produced by 3D-printing and injection moulding.